Marshall-Lerner Condition

 2. Trade balance worsens as prices of imports rises before the prices of exports falls.

-3. Trade balance starts to improve as the effects of changes in the exchange rate propagate through the economies of both countries.
+3. Trade balance improves as the effects of changes in the exchange rate propagate through the economies of both countries.

 Note that the J-curve will be more noticeable when there is a substantial depreciation over a brief time, such as when the government suddenly depreciates its currency.
 However, the usual case is that exchange rates fluctuate slowly, moving up and down as they trend up or down, much like stock prices.
 In these cases, the J-curve may be much diminished or even nonexistent.